survivejs/webpack-book/manuscript/advanced_techniques/02_authoring_packages.md

 Even though it is simple to publish new versions out there, it is important to respect the SemVer.
 Roughly, it states that you should not break backwards compatibility, given certain rules are met.
 The exact rules were covered in the previous chapter, so I won't cover them again here.

-To make it easier to comply with SemVer, [next-ver](https://www.npmjs.com/package/next-ver) can compute the next version you should use and update it for you. [commitizen](https://www.npmjs.com/package/commitizen) goes further and allows changelog generation and automated releases.
+To make it easier to comply with SemVer, [next-ver](https://www.npmjs.com/package/next-ver) can compute the next version you should use and update it for you. [commitizen](https://www.npmjs.com/package/commitizen) goes further and allows change log generation and automated releases.

 Both these tools rely on commit message annotations.
 On small projects, you might have `fix` or `feat` prefix at your commit titles (e.g., `fix - Allow doodad to work with zero`).
 You can also communicate the context using `chore(docs)` kind of style to document which part of the project was touched.

 This metadata lets the tooling to figure out the types of the changes you made.
-It can help even with changelog generation and allow automated releases over manual ones.
+It can help even with change log generation and allow automated releases over manual ones.
 Annotating your commits well is a good practice in any case as it will make it easier to debug your code later.

 T> The *Consuming Packages* explains the idea of SemVer in greater detail.